anindgupta/Cell-migration-ISBI20/README.md

-# Cell Migration Mode Prediction for High Magnification Images [Deciphering Cancer Cell Migration by Systems Microscopy](https://sysmic.ki.se)
+# Cell Migration Mode Prediction for High Magnification Images

 Cell migration is a complex and heterogeneous phenomenon consisting of many spatially and temporally regulated mechanisms.